-To go to meet them is to be projected into a hostile natural environment where every drop of water counts, but it is also to discover an extraordinary environment, in the middle of the sands, in which man has once again used a lot of creativity and invention to survive.
+Meet them is to be projected into a rough natural environment where every drop of water counts, but it is also to discover an extraordinary environment, in the middle of the sands, in which man has once again used a lot of creativity and invention to survive.

 Territory and history

 The Guajira is a dry and arid peninsula shared between Colombia and Venezuela.
-This territory was the point of fall or even refuge for some of the Arawak peoples who moved from the Amazon to the West Indies at the beginning of our era.
-During colonization, the Wayùu took refuge in this inhospitable desert where they asserted their autonomy and their customs.
+This territory was a refuge for some of the Arawak peoples moving from the Amazon to the West Indies at the beginning of our era.
+During colonization, the Wayùu took refuge in this inhospitable desert where they maintained their autonomy and their customs.

 Gradually, this de independence was gradually reduced to a minimum with the development of mining projects in the region, such as in El Cerrejon (one of the largest coal mines in the world), or oil extraction projects such as in Maracaibo.